The Supreme Court Will Not Hear GST Mega Case Before July

 Sources from the Central Government have already indicated that “No further change can be made to the tax regime for online money gaming as the matter is subjudice.
 One has to wait for the Supreme Court’s views on the matter.”

-Thus, for the next few months, the hiked GST will stay as it is, and the burden of the retrospective demands will remain unresolved.
+Thus, for the next few months, the hiked GST will stay as it is.
+And the burden of the retrospective demands will remain unresolved.

 On the one hand, existing companies are now fighting to keep their market shares and top lines (turnovers) intact by sacrificing their margins and absorbing the GST shock by themselves instead of passing the new liability to end customers.